St. Clair, City (St. Clair, MI)

 General Information

 Voter approved Proposal 22-2 added several election and voting-related policies into the Michigan Constitution.
-These policies will be in place for the 2024 elections and this information page will be updated as details are provided.
+These policies have been in place as of the 2024 elections.

-If you are unsure of your voter registration, to confirm your polling location or to see a sample ballot, go to: www.michigan.gov/vote.
+If you are unsure of your voter registration, to confirm your polling location or to see a sample ballot, visit: www.michigan.gov/vote.

 Voter Registration Application can be found on our forms page.